 We’re not talking extreme hardship that you might see in some of the desperate situations in some parts of the world, let us get some perspective here, but more, so a mental suffering at a time when the brain is hugely impaired by the situation of a race.

 I still remember vividly my first attempt at the GNW 100 miler and going off course quite significantly.
 The mental pain and suffering I’d felt was like no other I’d every come across before.
 Suddenly, everything about the race had become impeccably hard and over-bearing.
-I was in a desperate situation, unable to think clearly.
-Quite simply, I couldn’t handle the suffering and quit.

 I used to dread the sense of suffering that would hit in an ultra, both mentally and physically.
 I couldn’t understand at the time, expressions from some of my ultra running friends as to why they would enjoy a ‘good suffer fest’.
 It seemed masochistic and pointless, but I was ignorant and under prepared.